Movietone Act:

 Rudy the herring is shot by an ape-like grizzly bear, causing great chaos in the city.
 Ko Ko the Clown comes out of the inkwell to alert the detective, Bimbo (now differently drawn than in the previous films).
 After learning that "a murderer always returns to the scene of his crime," he discovers the bear was getting ready to eat the dead herring.
 Bimbo captures him, but ends up locking himself in prison instead of the bear.

 This is a rare case in which Murray voices Bimbo throughout the entire film (most of the previous ones only had him in fragments).
-He can be heard in such phrases as "Down this way," "Well, what do you know about this?" and "Must be [a] union man."
-Mae Questel is the voice of Rudy's wife.
+He can be heard in the following phrases, per dialog sheet:

 BETTER BALANCED BUSINESS (Part 1)